derekgreene/dynamic-nmf/README.md

 	python display-topics.py out/dynamictopics_k05.pkl

-For the sample corpus, the output for the top 10 terms for 5 topics should look like:
+For the sample corpus, the output for the top 10 terms for 5 dynamic topics should look like:

 	+------+------------+-----------+------------+--------+----------+
 	| Rank | D01        | D02       | D03        | D04    | D05      |